mraigosa/Austin_311_analysis/README.md

 Tom Berton, Donna Dietrich, Mike Raigosa, Bopanna Malachira

 ### Project Description/Outline
-Analyze 311 calls over four year period and address type, time, frequency
+Analyze 311 calls in the City of Austin over a four year period and find patterns by complaint type, location and time.

 ### Research Questions to Answer
   What are the concerns of the citizens of the City of Austin?
-  Do concerns vary by social/econimic demographics?
+  Do concerns vary by social/econimic demographics or time of year?

 ### Data Sets to be Used
   City of Austin, austin_311_service_requests.csv